Jump to:

 Your allotment provides you with a percentage of the total output of the solar farm.

-The credits from your solar farm allotment are automatically applied to your monthly utility bill, reducing the total amount due.
+The Community Solar credits from your solar farm allotment are automatically applied to your monthly utility bill, reducing the total amount due.
 Bill credits offset all electricity costs: supply and delivery.

 If you use more electricity than was generated on your behalf, the utility will invoice you for the difference.
-Use less electricity than your allotment generated and you will not owe the utility any money that month.
-Any remaining credits will be banked for future use.
+Use less electricity than your allotment generated and you may not owe the utility any money that month.
+Any remaining credits will be banked for future use subject to terms of the utility tariff.

-In New England, our seasons have an impact on solar energy production.
+Seasons have an impact on solar energy production.
 In the summer months, with longer and sunnier days, solar farms produce more electricity.
 In the winter, solar farms tend to produce less.
-Over the course of a year, you can expect your solar farm to produce more electricity than your household can use.

 This question comes up A LOT.
 Utility bills are notoriously hard to read, and each utility designs its bill differently using different terms to identify the credits: